 It's recommended to start drinking Russian Beet Kvass in small amounts, no more than ½ cup a day, until your body gets used to it and then can slowly increase your intake, otherwise you might have a 'cleansing of your bowels'.
 It's never affected me, not ever, but some say it can affect.
 I wonder if they're drinking the culturally appropriated fake salty beet kvass?

 Is Beet Kvass salty?

-Are you drinking Beet Kvass wrong?
-Have you been making Beet Kvass wrong this whole time?
-If it's salty, then it's definitely wrong!
-Try a real healthy Russian Beet Kvass Recipe, made with sugar, which tastes much better!
+So ave you been making Beet Kvass wrong this whole time?
+If it's salty, then it's it might be great of soups.
+As a probiotic drink, this sweet alternative Kvass recipe made with sugar tastes much better!
 It's also healthier compared to the salty Beet Kvass, less sodium!